Published on: 15 April 2014 | Last updated: 25 March 2018

 Italians have a special word (afa) for hot humid heat, and in summer you can hear it a lot, along with caldo africano (African heat).

 Public holidays and dates for your diary

-For some reason public holidays in Italy always seem to take me by surprise - even though there pretty similar to holidays in the UK.
-In Italy the holiday is taken on the actual date rather than the nearest Monday - this means that if the holiday falls on say a Thursday or a Tuesday many people will be tempted to fare il ponte (ponte - bridge) and make a long weekend of it.
+For some reason public holidays in Italy always seem to take me by surprise —even though they're pretty similar to holidays in the UK.
+In Italy the holiday is taken on the actual date rather than the nearest Monday —this means that if the holiday falls on say a Thursday or a Tuesday, many people will be tempted to fare il ponte (ponte - bridge) and make a long weekend of it.

 The main holidays likely to be of interest to cycle tourists are: